-How to radically assert your position in the market: A companion piece to The 14 Rules of Identity.
+How to radically assert your position in the market.

 OK, well maybe not scare you, but definitely make you a little nervous.
 If you look at this list and think, “Oh yeah, my brand is totally on it,” then you’re not trying hard enough and your company is leaving money on the table.

 Brand strategy is a moving target and no matter how many strategies I create for clients big or small, new or established, I always get nervous at the beginning of the process.

 Finding the hidden truth — that one giant opportunity in the landscape —